-- When a reset is issued by the debugger (by using a reset button of the debugger, etc.), the CPU is always reset regardless of whether the masking of resets is currently enabled or disabled.
-After a reset from the debugger, breaks are generated in all CPUs. - Resets generated in the states marked (\) in table 4-1 will be discarded.
-For example, when a setting for software-reset processing is made during single-stepped execution or a software reset by setting a register is applied by the debugger during a break, the reset is not applied. - Do not allow the generation of a reset in the form of a pin reset from the target system other than while a program is in execution regardless of the presence of masking as described above.
-A reset generated while the program is running may cause the debugger to hang.
+- When a reset is issued by a debugger (by pressing the reset button of the debugger or in some other way), the reset is always enabled regardless of enabling or disabling of reset masking.
+After a reset is issued by the debugger, breaks are generated for all CPUs. - Do not allow the generation of a reset in the form of a pin reset from the target system other than while a program is in execution regardless of the presence of masking as described above.
+A reset generated while the program is running may cause the debugger to hang. - The software reset might not be generated when execution resumes following a break that occurs before a software reset instruction.